 Current Status: At the date of publication, Scotland is in Phase 3 of the COVID-19 Route Map.
+On 2nd November, Coronavirus (COVID-19): Scotland's Strategic framework came into effect giving protection levels for local authority areas.

 From March 2020, the UK and Scottish governments put in place various measures to reduce the spread of the coronavirus.